-To avoid abuse and maltreatment, Pajadura changed from one family to another, even though this affected her permanent resident process, increasing it to 3 years from the usual 2.
+To avoid abuse and maltreatment, Pajadura changed from one family to another, even though this affected her permanent resident process, increasing it to three years from the usual two.
 She was not allowed to bring her family with her.
 In five years, she saw them just once.

 With a wavering voice and crying, she remembers how hard the family reunion was.
 “They arrive in 2009; my little boy didn’t recognize me, didn’t talk to me either.
 We didn’t have a connection.
 They did not know me.
 I did not know them.”

 Pajadura was a teacher in the Philippines, a domestic helper in Hong Kong and nanny in Canada.
 “The contract is for taking care of the children, not to clean the toilet or wash the clothes (which she did).
 Roma situation is being replicated in Canada as modern slavery,” she argues.

 Cuban educator Mercedes Perez Calvo came from Havana in 2005 under the Caregivers Program, with the invitation of a Canadian tourist who met her in Cuba.
 She left her family behind for a monthly payment of $1,075 (including reductions for housing and food).
 Her contract stated that she had to work 40 hours a week.

 However, “The reality is that we work more hours,” she explains.

 Calvo worked with three families to complete the requirement of two years of employment in Canada to apply for permanent residence.